Proptech in real estate has clearly been experiencing an upward trend over the last few years.

 48 Proptech Startup Companies for Property Management & Real Estate Agents

-During my research, I came across a great source to find more proptech startup companies in different niches and verticals.
+While researching, I found a great source to find more proptech startup companies in different niches and verticals.

-Although I see a thriving proptech startup growth mainly in the U.S, Israel, and the U.K., I included only proptech startups that had at least global and/or U.S. operations in the table below.
+Although I see a thriving proptech startup growth mainly in the U.S., Israel, and the U.K., I included only proptech startups with at least global and/or U.S. operations in the table below.